localstack/helm-charts/charts/localstack/README.md

 ## Change Log

+* v0.3.6: Add the ability to deploy extra objects
 * v0.3.5: Add namespace variable to metadata of resources, fix enableStartupScripts check to properly mount the config map volume
 * v0.3.4: Fix volume mounts exclusion and tests
 * v0.3.3: Fix ingress, annotation defaults, and pathType in chart config